microsoft/winget-cli/README.md

 2. Configure your system, please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
    * [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
    * WinGet configuration.
 Run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly.
 3. Run `vcpkg integrate install` from the Developer Command Prompt for VS 2022.
-This is a one time setup step until the configuration file in step 2 is updated to work with vcpkg setup.
+This is a one-time setup step until the configuration file in step 2 is updated to work with vcpkg setup.

 ### Prerequisites